ScooloV/bbpedia/docs/core_rules/skills_and_traits.md

 * On a roll of 2+, the nominated target is hit by a Chainsaw!
 * On a roll of 1, the Chainsaw will violently 'kick-back' and hit the player wielding it.
 * In either case, an Armour roll is made against the player hit by the Chainsaw, adding +3 to the result.
 * If the armour of the player hit is broken, they become Prone and an Injury roll is made against them.
-This Injury roll cannot be modifiedd in any way.
+This Injury roll cannot be modified in any way.
 * If the armour of the player hit is not broken, this Trait has no effect.

 This player can only use the Chainsaw once per turn (i.e., a Chainsaw cannot be used with Frenzy or Multiple Block) and if used as part of a Blitz action, this player cannot continue moving after using it.